 Making Room for Bulldozers, Pirates and Trains in your Piano Studio

-Many young boys live in two worlds; the one that includes you and I, and the other imaginary one that is every bit as vivid and real to them as is real life.
+Many young children live in two worlds; the one that includes you and I, and the other imaginary one that is every bit as vivid and real to them as is real life.
 Watch any boy play with his cars or trains and you’ll see an intense concentration that you’d pay cold hard cash to see on the piano bench instead!
 Piano teachers spend a great deal of time attempting to keep their young boys interested and motivated – intent on bringing them “back down to earth” so they can actually learn something.
-And unlike Anthony Ants-In-His-Pants these imaginative boys do have the ability to focus for long periods of time… if you’re interesting enough.
-But hey, boys like this are doing you a favour – it’s quite apparent what they are passionate about!
+And unlike Anthony Ants-In-His-Pants these imaginative kiddos do have the ability to focus for long periods of time… if you’re interesting enough.
+But hey, kids like this are doing you a favour – it’s quite apparent what they are passionate about!
 So grab hold of that love for dump trucks or dinosaurs and capture their attention like never before.

 Welcome To My Gravel Pit…

-Take an extra swig of that coffee and get ready to expend some energy with your boy piano students.
+Take an extra swig of that coffee and get ready to expend some energy with your young piano students.
 It takes effort to play imagination during their piano lesson, but it’s a positive effort that will leave you feeling energized… not exhausted.
-Find their passion and then try the following adaptations when teaching your young boy piano students.
+Find their passion and then try the following adaptations when teaching your young piano students.